Rethinking and Designing a High-performing Automatic License Plate Recognition Approach: Experiments

 \subsubsection{Comparison with state-of-the-art LP detection methods}

 We first compare the proposed VertexNet with state-of-the-art LP detection methods.
-Since the CCPD \cite{xu2018towards} dataset contains diverse environments that other datasets do not have, the results of CCPD can be considered as a key indicator of LP detection in unconstrained environments.
+Since the CCPD \cite{xu2018towards} dataset contains diverse environments, the results on CCPD can be considered as a key indicator of LP detection in unconstrained environments.
 The precision is calculated based on a high IoU threshold of 0.7, which requires the detector to produce high-quality bounding boxes.

 The results are reported in Table \ref{table3}, which shows that many generic object detectors, such as SSD300 \cite{liu2016ssd}, YOLO9000 \cite{redmon2017yolo9000}, and Faster RCNN \cite{ren2015faster}, generally perform worse than the LP-specific detection methods, such as TE2E\cite{li2018toward}, PRnet \cite{xu2018towards}, MTLPR \cite{wang2019light}, and VertexNet.
 Among LP-specific methods, the unified frameworks, TE2E and PRnet, cannot achieve top performance.
 Due to the detection-oriented optimization and well-designed architecture, the detectors of the cascaded frameworks, MTLPR and VertexNet, outperforms TE2E and PRnet.
 The proposed VertexNet improves the precision by 1.4\% compared with the state-of-the-art MTLPR, achieving the best precision (99.1\%).
-Our method obtains the best results on all subsets, especially for CCPD-FN and CCPD-Weather with more than 10\% improvement.
-Note that 1\% improvement means that the method can correct 1,800 LP detections over 180k testing images.
+Our method obtains the best results on all subsets, especially for CCPD-FN and CCPD-Weather with more than 10\% improvement compared with RPnet.
+Note that 1\% improvement means that the method can correct 1,800 false detections over 180k testing images.
 VertexNet runs at 5.7 ms per image.
-Moreover, with naive IB, VertexNet-Fast obtains the fastest speed at 3.4 ms per image, and its 98.8\% accuracy is better than state-of-the-art detection methods.
+Moreover, with naive IB, VertexNet-Fast obtains the fastest speed at 3.4 ms per image, and its 98.8\% accuracy is also better than state-of-the-art methods.